On an Optimal Extraction Problem with Regime Switching: Problem Formulation and Solution Approach

-The level of the commodity reserve is such that \beq dY^{\nu}_t = -d\nu_t, \quad t>0, \qquad Y^{\nu}_0 = y \in [0,1]. \eeq Taking $y \leq 1$ we model the fact that the reserve level has a finite capacity, normalized to $1$ without loss of generality.
-Here $\nu_t$ represents the cumulative quantity of commodity extracted up to time $t\geq 0$.
-We say that an extraction policy is admissible if it belongs to the nonempty convex set
+The level of the commodity reserve satisfies \beq dY^{\nu}_t = -d\nu_t, \quad t>0, \qquad Y^{\nu}_0 = y \in [0,1]. \eeq Taking $y \leq 1$ we model the fact that the reserve has a finite capacity, normalized to $1$ without loss of generality.
+Here $\nu_t$ represents the cumulative amount of commodity extracted up to time $t\geq 0$.
+We say that an extraction policy is admissible if, given $y \in [0,1]$, it belongs to the nonempty convex set

 Moreover, we let $\mathbb{P}_{(x,y,i)}(\,\cdot\,):=\mathbb{P}(\,\cdot\,| X_0=x, Y_0=y, \varepsilon_0=i)$ and $\mathbb{E}_{(x,y,i)}$ the corresponding expectation operator.